Dimensional homogeneity constrained gene expression programming for discovering governing equations: Conclusions

-A novel DHC-GEP method is proposed to discover governing equations from noisy and scarce data.
+In this work, an improved algorithm for gene expression programming is proposed, referred to as dimensional homogeneity constrained gene expression programming (DHC-GEP).
 The constraint of dimensional homogeneity is introduced to the Original-GEP method through an additional dimensional verification process.
-The major characteristics of Original-GEP are not changed, including the structure of chromosomes, the rules of expression, selection and reproduction.
+The major features of Original-GEP are not changed, including the structure of chromosomes, the rules of expression, selection and reproduction.
 Therefore, DHC-GEP inherits the advantages of Original-GEP.
-Specifically, DHC-GEP discovers the forms of functions and their corresponding coefficients simultaneously, without any prior knowledge to assume candidate functions in advance, leading to great flexibility.
-The chromosomes in DHC-GEP have fixed length, avoiding bloating and unaffordable computational cost that are common in other evolutionary algorithms when dealing with high-dimensional problems.
-On the other hand, the length of open reading frame is unfixed, ensuring the strong expressivity.
-DHC-GEP is tested on two benchmarks, including diffusion equation and vorticity transport equation.
-It is demonstrated that DHC-GEP is capable of discovering the right equations from both the views of data fitting and uncovering physical mechanisms, and the result of DHC-GEP is robust to the hyperparameters of models, the noise level and the size of datasets.
-When the data is noisy or scarce, Original-GEP tends to converge to overfitting results, as they have lower loss.
+Specifically, DHC-GEP discovers the forms of functions and their corresponding coefficients simultaneously.
+The resulting equations are constructed by randomly combining basic elements in the terminal set and function set while satisfying the syntactic requirements of the mathematical expression, rather than by linearly combining the predetermined candidate functions, leading to great flexibility.
+The chromosomes in DHC-GEP have fixed length, avoiding bloating and unaffordable computational costs that are common in other evolutionary algorithms when dealing with complex problems.
+On the other hand, the length of open reading frame is variable, ensuring strong expressivity.
+DHC-GEP is tested on two benchmark cases, including diffusion equation and vorticity transport equation.
+It is demonstrated that DHC-GEP is capable of discovering the right equations from both the views of data fitting and revealing physical principles, and the result of DHC-GEP is more robust to hyperparameters, the noise level and the size of datasets, compared to that of Original-GEP.
+When the data are noisy or scarce, Original-GEP tends to converge to the overfitting results with lower loss.
 However, these overfitting results can be automatically filtered out in DHC-GEP.
-Moreover, DHC-GEP is more computationally economical than Original-GEP, as DHC-GEP can identify some individuals as invalid ones through dimensional verification and skip the process of evaluating losses for these individuals.
-The total cost decreases despite of the extra expense on the dimensional verification.
-These advantages make DHC-GEP applicable to discover the unknown governing equations in the fields where large-scale and high-fidelity datasets are intractable to obtain, such as non-equilibrium flows, turbulence and non-Newton fluids.
+Moreover, DHC-GEP is more computationally economical than Original-GEP, as DHC-GEP can identify some individuals as invalid individuals through dimensional verification and skip the process of evaluating losses for these individuals.
+The total cost decreases despite the extra expense of dimensional verification.
+These advantages make DHC-GEP a promising tool for discovering unknown governing equations from molecular simulation data.